-- 1. Delete the product's registry keys by removing the key HKLM\SOFTWARE\IBM\WebSphereEmbeddedMessagingPublishAndSubscribe. - 2.
-Delete the product's files. - 3.
-Delete the product's Microsoft Software Installer (MSI) record.
-Use Microsoft's "MSI Cleanup Utility", available from Microsoft's Web site as msicuu.exe: - a.
-Click on the downloaded .exe file to install it.
+- Delete the registry keys for the product by removing the key HKLM\SOFTWARE\IBM\WebSphereEmbeddedMessagingPublishAndSubscribe. - 2.
+Delete the product files. - 3.
+Delete the product Microsoft Software Installer (MSI) record.
+Use Microsoft's MSI Cleanup Utility, available from Microsoft's Web site as msicuu.exe: - a.
+Click the downloaded .exe file to install it.
 Once the program is installed, it appears on the program menu.
-When started it lists all the products that MSI knows about. - b.
-Select IBM WebSphere EMPS and click Remove to remove its MSI record. - 4.
-Reboot and reinstall.
+When started, the program lists all the products that itnows about. - b.
+Click IBM WebSphere EMPS > Remove to remove its MSI record. - 4.
+Reboot your system.